grencez/grencez.dev/index.md

 ## Recent / Highlights

+* [freshtomato-client-router](2020/freshtomato-client-router-20201025.md): Setting up FreshTomato on a router to act as a wireless adapter
 * [keyboard-layout-20201022](2020/keyboard-layout-20201022/index.md): Installing the "dvorak-grencez" custom keyboard layout
 * [backup-20201018](2020/backup-20201018/index.md): Encrypted backups of a Linux system with cryptsetup and rsync
 * [minizinc-coursera-20200927](2020/minizinc-coursera-20200927.md): Submitting a MiniZinc Coursera assignment